Qumulo/QumuloCustomConnector/workshop/qcc-workshop-deploy.md

    - Run `terraform plan -out qcc.plan` to validate that the settings are correct.
    - Run `terraform apply qcc.plan` to build the workstations.

+- The `terraform apply` will take ~10 minutes, as it is downloading, installoing, and configuring a suite of prerequisites for the workshop.
+   - Let the WindowsExtensions fully complete before logging into the windows workstations.
+   - Once the attendees log in, there will be a Powershell 7 command prompt running.  **Let this finish**, as it is intalling the required Powershell modules.

 ---

 <div align="right">